-On the day the winner of the Elite 90 award will be publicly recognized, the NCAA Media Coordination staff will send out a standard press release template to the sports information director of the winner's institution and to the championships administrator.
+On the day of/or prior to the winner of the Elite 90 award publicly recognized, the NCAA Media Coordination staff will send out a standard press release template to the sports information director of the winner's institution and to the championships administrator.
 For selected championships, this press release will also be provided to national media by the NCAA Public Relations.
 If appropriate this press release may also be provided to the host for distribution to local media.